Freemasons Hotel (Toodyay): History

 In 1871, a tea meeting and concert at the hotel, organised by Rev. Innes formed a young men's reading club, with James Drummond chairing the meeting.
 It was said to be the biggest social event ever held in Toodyay.
 In 1875, the well behind the hotel was closed for public use when the new proprietor Michael Ryan declared a charge of one pound per person for its use.
 At the end of 1880 the hotel was sold to Thomas Donegan, who soon sold it to his brother, James.

 In 1890, builder H. Davey Jnr. purchased the hotel, later re-roofing and redecorating the premises and adding a billiard room.
 Davey also sold the water from the well to the hospital at a rate of half a crown a cask.
 In 1899 Davey built a single storey shop adjoining the hotel.
 In 1904, proprietor E.J.
 Myers extended the front to the street line and added a second storey.
-On 4 December 1908 the Freemasons' Hotel hosted a luncheon for the Governor of Western Australia, Frederick Bedford, when he was invited to commemorate the commencement of construction for the Newcastle–Bolgart Railway.
+On 4 December 1908 the Freemasons Hotel hosted a luncheon for the Governor of Western Australia, Frederick Bedford, when he was invited to commemorate the commencement of construction for the Newcastle–Bolgart Railway.

 The adjoining shop built by Davey eventually became part of the hotel.
 Prior to this it was utilised as a hairdressing salon, tobacconist, news agency, chemist, photographer's establishment and SP betting shop.
 It was also a Ladies Club before it was incorporated into the hotel to become the saloon bar.

+In March 2017, the hotel underwent significant restoration work, with the owner spending A$100,000 on the creation of a new sports bar, TAB (betting) facilities, Foxtel, and a new beer garden at the back.

+Description

+The building is a double-height red brick structure with corrugated iron roof and a decorative parapet of classical influence.
+There are verandahs at ground and first floor levels with timber posts and balustrades.
+The ground level also has an additional set back verandah with brick columns and arches.
+There is a rear verandah to both upper and lower levels and a single storey brick extension.
+The building's Federation Filigree façade was restored in 1994.

+Heritage listings

+In 1977 the building was classified by the National Trust and given a permanent listing on the Register of the National Estate.

+It is also listed on the Australian Heritage Database.